-The Indirect segment represents revenues generated through the distribution of Company-branded products to specialty retailers representing approximately 2,700 locations, substantially all of which are located in the United States, as well as select department stores, national accounts, third party e-commerce sites, the Company's wholesale business in Japan, and third-party inventory liquidation.
-No customer accounted for 10% or more of the Company's net revenues during fiscal years 2015, 2014 and 2013.
+The Indirect segment represents revenues generated through the distribution of Company-branded products to specialty retailers representing approximately 2,600 locations, substantially all of which are located in the United States, as well as select department stores, national accounts, third party e-commerce sites, the Company's wholesale business in Japan, and third-party inventory liquidators.
+No customer accounted for 10% or more of the Company's net revenues during fiscal years 2016, 2015 and 2014.